PigeonPunk/The-PigeonPunk-Manifesto/README.md

 ## Blockchain
 - Whales can broadcast blockchain state transitions to the entire network.
 Whales solve the problem of long term communication by aqueduct on land and ocean by water.
+- Whales could use morse code to allow interspecies communication between various animals used in the Pigeon Protocol.
 ## Computation
 Monkeys would operate punchcard computers.